ZenabG/MobileTesting/README.md

 3. Open IDE and go to File > Open and choose the git cloned project.

 ### Steps to run the tests locally using Maven:
-1. Make a copy of `.env.template` file and copy them to bash_profile or zshrc file and update the values.
+1. Copy `.env.template` file from root directory and copy it to bash_profile or zshrc file and update the values.
+These are env variables required to run the tests.
 2. Run the command `mvn clean test` in the root directory of the project to run the tests.
 3. The test results are displayed in the console and the custom test reports are generated in the root directory with name `report.html`.